What to Expect in Worship

-As you walk into the foyer, hosts are available to greet you.
-The welcome table can offer you a name tag, directions to the RE wing for children’s religious exploration or the nursery, and information about happenings today.
+As you walk into the foyer, hosts will greet you.
+Hosts can direct you to the Visitors’ Table for an optional name tag, to the RE wing for children’s religious exploration and the nursery, and provide information about happenings today.
 You can ask for general information about our congregation and sign up for our newsletter, if you wish.
 If you need hearing assistance, ask a Host for the location of the sound booth.

 Our minister, Rev. Rick Davis, usually conducts the service, but we may have visiting speakers.
-They are assisted by a congregation member called the celebrant, and by a person at the sound/AV booth called the anchor.
+The service is assisted by a congregation member called the celebrant, and by a person at the sound/AV booth called the anchor.
 During the summer months, most of the services are led by members of our congregation or special speakers.

-In the sanctuary there is usually a musical prelude, which gives the congregation a few minutes of quiet time before the service.
+Prior to the service start, there is usually a musical prelude playing in the sanctuary, which gives the congregation a few minutes of quiet time before the service.
 Our service starts with a singing bowl, and a centering thought for this particular day.